channelaccess/ca/Readme.md

 ## Context

 To be able to create channels a Context need to be created.
-The context is a container for all channels created with it.
+The context is a container for channels.
 If the context is closed also all channels created with the context will be closed.

+This is how to create a context:

 ```java
 Context context = new Context()
 ```

-The context accepts several properties.
-Properties can be set as follows at Context creation time:
+A context accepts several properties.
+Properties can be set at Context creation time as follows:

 ```java
 Properties properties = new Properties();